lucid-services/serviser-logger/README.md

 #### Custom loggers

-For far, we discussed only logging of "fault" events in application's life cycle.
+So far, we discussed only logging of "fault" events in application's life cycle.
 In case you need to log other types of data, eg. OAuth events, you want to create a new logger:

 ```javascript